bartdesmet/ExpressionFutures/CSharpExpressions/README.md

 The typing of await expressions follows the awaiter pattern and obtains the return type of the `GetResult` method on the awaiter.
 This allows those nodes to be composed with any existing LINQ expression nodes.

+A derived class `DynamicAwaitCSharpExpression` with a corresponding `DynamicAwait` factory method on `DynamicCSharpExpression` is provided to await a dynamically typed operand.
+This node reduces the required calls to `GetAwaiter`, `IsCompleted`, and `GetResult` using more primitive `DynamicCSharpExpression` nodes.
+This node has the same kind as the statically typed variant but its `GetAwaiterMethod` property always returns `null`.

 Await expression nodes are not reducible; the reduction of the closest enclosing async lambda is responsible for its reduction into the await pattern within the generated state machine (see further).

 ##### Example